ashikurriyal/MerchMaven-Server/README.md

 ### 5. Contributing
 If you would like to contribute to this backend project, please fork the repository and submit a pull request with your proposed changes.

+### Notes:
+- Replace `your-username` and `your-repo-name` with your GitHub username and repository name.
+This section includes detailed steps for installing dependencies, setting up environment variables, and running the project.
+- This `README.md` file is specifically tailored for setting up and running the backend server of your project.

 ## Build using
 - **JavaScript**
 - **React**